Anaheim High School: Pre-World War II

 In 1912 the new campus was dedicated and graduated its first class with seventeen students.
 The buildings were designed in the Greek revival style with Ionic Greek columns and a Parthenon-type frieze on the cornice over the main entrance.
 The interior had elegant plantings in the various patios.
 In March 1920 bonds amounting to $175,000 were sold to erect a new auditorium and classroom building, a domestic science building, gymnasium, wood shop, auto shop and machine shop.
 When the 1924 swimming pool opened it was the first in Orange County schools.
 The school was the pride of the community for twenty-two years until the 1933 Long Beach earthquake occurred and rendered them unsafe.
 The current Art Deco main building, library and auditorium completed and dedicated in 1936 at a cost of $500,000 replaced the unsafe Greek revival buildings and was very modern for the time.
 At the time it was called the "finest building of its kind in Southern California" and the new pride of the community.

-The sunken garden and fountain completed in 1937 were filled in and replaced by the present day “Cereal Bowl” fountain in 1964.
-All of the work in the 1930s “Depression Era” was being done through the WPA (Works Projects Administration) project #8291.
+The sunken garden and fountain completed in 1937 were filled in and replaced by the day "Cereal Bowl" fountain in 1964, which is now gone.
+All of the work in the 1930s "Depression Era" was being done through the WPA (Works Projects Administration) project #8291.
 In 1940 the new pipe organ was installed in the auditorium.
-A new pool was built in the late 1940s to replace the 1924 pool and is unfortunately now also gone.
+A new pool was built in the late 1940s to replace the 1924 pool.

 Late 20th century

-When Western High School opened in 1957 Anaheim Union High School changed back to its original name, Anaheim High School.
+When Western High School opened in 1958, Anaheim Union High School changed back to its original name, Anaheim High School.
 New buildings were constructed at that time replacing the remaining pre-earthquake code buildings.
 The 1957 brick Senior Circle constructed in front of the music building is now gone.
 In 1972 the Art Quad and other buildings were built to replace the old barracks that had been temporary quarters for fifteen years.
 Wimpy's Stand (selling burgers) was a popular landmark for several decades and was changed into the Student Activities Office in 1977.
 In 2007 it was razed.

+Beginning in 1954, Anaheim Union High School went to a three-grade format with sophomores, juniors, and seniors in attendance.
+Following the closure of Fremont Junior High School in 1979 and declining district-wide enrollments, AHS reverted to having a freshman class and a four-year student schedule beginning in 1980.